BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 - **keylime1** -> Provider
 - **keylime2** -> Tenant

-for the manual environment setup Provider Tenant assignment is arbitrary just make sure to keep trak or each respectively
+For the manual environment setup Provider/Tenant assignment is arbitrary just make sure to keep trck of each respectively

 #### Tenant/Provider Verifier communication pipeline